Yuanson2022/PolyLMSC/README.md

 #  --------------------------------------------------------
 Note:
 	The code and data are being organized to achieve better reproducibility.
-	We will be upload them before 2025/02/10
+	We will upload them before 2025/02/10
 #  --------------------------------------------------------
 Code availability

-"Code" folder(Wait update):
+"Code" folder (Wait update):

 LMSC_model.py: Model architecture.
 	Stress LMSCs